andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 As we're hugging backstage I realize that I might not be the only one with first show jitters.
 Our curtain call song, a delightful honky tonk swing ditty from Patsy, has not made its usual appearance.
-In its stead an anticipatory applause and wide-eyed looks of confusion among the cast.
 As we're pondering if we should just take our curtain call without music Patsy starts up.
 But it's not the right Patsy.
 It's *Walkin' After Midnight*, the opening song to the piece.
 It seems the technician in charge of the music ran into a snafu playing the song and made the tactical decision to just play the soundtrack from the piece.
 We shrug and run out for the curtain call just like we practiced.

-Backstage after the curtain call McKelynn looks at me with a huge smile on her face, "oh my god they gave us a standing ovation!
+Backstage after we finish our bows McKelynn looks at me with a huge smile on her face, "oh my god they gave us a standing ovation!
 That doesn't happen every time!"